DumbMachine/POC/Proposal.md

 I'll be working from either my house or hostel, both the places have access to good internet.

-I’m very flexible with my schedule and already have the habit of working at night and hence timezone variation (with my mentor) won’t be an issue.
+I’m very flexible with my schedule and timezone variation (with my mentor) won’t be an issue.
 I’m comfortable with any form of communication that suits my mentor.

 ## Future Prospects: